noah-nuebling/github-actions-test/Readme.md

 ### Well-thought-out, beautiful UI

 ?
-Just show pictures, don't explicitly say this ?
+Let people see this from other vids/screenshots, don't explicitly say this ?

 <img src="MarkdownStuff/MMF-UI-Loop-4.gif" width="450">